Duebm/linked-blog-starter-md/Math/Diffy q.md

 - These three give just the pariticuar sol., you still need to solve for the homogenous sol.

+- Simply add the particular sol. found by these three methods to the homogenous soutions found

 ####  - Wronskian hehe

 Wr (y1,y2) (t) = det [y1(t) y2(t)